harpooncorp/docs/docs/source/index.rst

    :width: 400
    :align: center

 **harpoon** is a No Code Kubernetes platform that makes it insanely easy to build, deploy, and maintain software.
+Deploying software shouldn't just be easy, it should be fun.

 Contents
 --------